msainio/plague-inc/README.md

 * Flask
 * Python 3
 * HTML
+* BeautifulSoup
+* Matplotlib

 ## Installation and how to run the project

 ### Installing flask

-First, create a project directory:
+First, in the command line create a project directory:

 ```
 mkdir final_project